 About an hour later, we learned that at the time we were wondering and praying, she had, indeed, been in trouble.

 Around 9:30pm her spine surgeon and the anesthesiologist responsible for all of the neuro-monitoring (a necessary part of making sure they don’t cause further nerve damage in Lilyan’s body during such a delicate surgery) came to talk to us.
-They told us that she had lost lots and lots of blood, and that around 8:30, her blood pressure had suddenly plummeted and her heart wasn’t “doing its job” and her lungs were struggling.
+They told us that she had lost lots and lots of blood, and that around 8:30, her blood pressure had suddenly plummeted and her heart wasn’t “doing its job” and her lungs were struggling and she had gone into respiratory failure.
 They had to stop the surgery, give her epinephrine to get her heart going again, meds to get her blood pressure back up, and also pump in tons of blood products to try to get her blood volume back up.
 They had managed to get her stable enough to come talk to us while the plastic surgeon was starting the tough job of closing her up and finishing up the surgery, but they made it clear that she was still seeping blood throughout her body and that she was not “out of the woods” yet.

 We were finally able to be with her in ICU a little after midnight, and she is still not out of the woods.
 It will be at least a couple of days before she is safe.
 They also stressed that this wasn’t a big surprise — any of it.
 That these are exactly the things they told us to be prepared for and that they always know are possible with this surgery.
 They were as ready as possible for this kind of emergency.
 But the anesthesiologist said to us several times, “It was close.
 It was really, really close.”